NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Find concepts by property

-Run the gradle command in the terminal to get concepts matching a search term that is searched within a certain set of properties.
+Run the gradle command in the terminal to find concepts matching a search term that is searched within a certain set of properties.
 The search results are set to include the property values so you can easily see the match.
 The property setting here can be either based on code or on label